Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 In a city known for being having the best food in Italy, tagliatelle ragu is Bologna’s signature dish.
 This is what spaghetti bolognese wishes it could be: brownish, not red, and clinging to the thick noodles.

 I had a fabulous tagliatelle ragu at Osteria dell’Orsa, a favorite of the Blogville crew.
-Mario and I got two tagliatelle ragu dishes, two desserts, a large bottle of water, and a glass of wine each for less than 20 euros total.
+A friend and I got two tagliatelle ragu dishes, two desserts, a large bottle of water, and a glass of wine each for less than 20 euros total.
 (The tagliatelle ragu technically isn’t listed on the menu, but they have it every night — ask for it!)

 Celebrating Blue Night in Bagno di Romagna

-The special overnight excursion of our week was to the town of Bagno di Romagna, where they were celebrating La Notte Celeste, or Blue Night.
+The special overnight excursion of my week was to the town of Bagno di Romagna, where they were celebrating La Notte Celeste, or Blue Night.
 This festival is popular with Italians but very few foreigners actually get to see it.

 The streets were draped in blue gauze.
 Parades took place through the town with youngwomen dressed as angels and trees leading children in complimentary costumes.
 An awesome 80s cover band played (seriously, they were awesome).
 Eventually, bunches of illuminated blue balloons were released into the sky.